NYTEMODEONLY/boomfile/README.md

 ## Vercel Configuration

-The application uses Vercel's serverless functions and routing configuration:
+The application uses Vercel's platform features:

 - The frontend is built from the `client` directory
 - API routes are implemented as serverless functions
-- Files are temporarily stored in Vercel's `/tmp` directory
+- Files are stored in Vercel Blob Storage with 60-second expiration
-- Automatic cleanup happens after 60 seconds
+- Automatic cleanup happens when Blob objects expire

 ## License